The Trolley Problem

 Consequentialist Approaches

 This line of thinking is a slippery slope, however.
-Philosopher Judith Jarvis Thomson poses a variant of Philippa Foot's Trolley Problem...
+Philosopher Judith Jarvis Thomson poses a variant of Phillipa Foot's Trolley Problem...

 In this variation, you are taking into consideration the accountability of each person on the track.
 If you kill the five mafia members because they are guilty, where does it end?